Ibn Baz: Cosmology

 In 1966, when Ibn Baz was vice-president of the Islamic University of Medina, he wrote an article denouncing Riyadh University for teaching the "falsehood" that the Earth rotates and orbits the Sun.
 In his article, Ibn Baz claimed that the Sun orbited the Earth, and that "the Earth is fixed and stable, spread out by God for mankind and made a bed and cradle for them, fixed down by mountains lest it shake".
 As a result of the publication of his first article, Ibn Baz was ridiculed by Egyptian journalists as an example of Saudi primitiveness, and King Faisal was reportedly so displeased by the first article that he ordered the destruction of every unsold copy of the two papers that had published it.
 In 1982 Ibn Baz published a book, Al-adilla al-naqliyya wa al-ḥissiyya ʿala imkān al-ṣuʾūd ila al-kawākib wa ʾala jarayān al-shams wa al-qamar wa sukūn al-arḍ ("Treatise on the textual and rational proofs of the rotation of the Sun and the motionlessness of the Earth and the possibility of ascension to other planets").
 In it, he republished the 1966 article, together with a second article on the same subject written later in 1966, and repeated his belief that the Sun orbited the Earth.
 In 1985, he changed his mind concerning the rotation of the Earth, when Prince Sultan bin Salman returned home after a week aboard the Space Shuttle Discovery to tell him that he had seen the Earth rotate.

 In addition, there was controversy concerning the nature of the takfir, which, it was claimed, Ibn Baz had pronounced.
 According to Malise Ruthven, he threatened all who did not accept his "pre-Copernican" views with a fatwa, declaring them infidels.
 Ibn Baz wrote a letter to a magazine in 1966 responding to similar accusations:

 I only deemed it lawful to kill whoever claims that the Sun is static (thābita la jāriya) and refuses to repent of this after clarification.
-This is because denying the circulation of the Sun constitutes a denial of Allah (Glorified be He), His Great Book, and His Honourable Messenger.
+This is because denying the circulation of the Sun constitutes a denial of Allah (Glorified be He), His Great Book, and His Honourable Messenger (Peace and blessings be upon him).
 It is well established in the Deen (religion of Islam) by way of decisive evidence and Ijma' (consensus) of scholars that whoever denies Allah, His Messenger or His Book is a Kafir (disbeliever), and their blood and wealth become violable.
 It is the duty of the responsible authority to ask them to repent of this; either they repent or be executed.
 Thanks to Allah that this issue is not debatable among scholars.

 Ibn Baz's second article written in 1966 also responded to similar accusations: